top of page

 Neutering and spaying

-With females ideally you're getting them spayed before the first heat.
-Keep in mind that we're not allowed to bring out females in heat as per park rules.
-And female's heats can last weeks.
+With females, it is ideal for us to have them spayed before the first heat.
+Keep in mind that we're not allowed to bring out females in heat due to the park rules where we walk.
+Their heats can last weeks.
 The lingering smell can attract attention after the heat has ended.
 If your dog goes into heat we cannot provide walks for nearly a month!
-That could be a really big deal for you and there's no way around it for us besides private walks outside of 10-4 and very short potty breaks.
+That could be a really big deal for you and there's no way around it for us besides private walks outside of 10-4, and very short potty breaks.
+This time away from their doggie day care can be a huge burden to dog owners.

 Males should be neutered before 8 months or before problem behaviors that could be associated with being intact begin to occur.
 It's different for every dog.
 Many people want to keep their dogs intact because of purported health benefits.
 We can often work with that, but will not be willing if problems start to show.
 Those can include excessive marking, barking, mounting, aggression, reactivity, roaming, overexuberance, and dominance displays, amongst others.
 Many people think that certain behaviors might dissipate after the surgery.
-I've found that more often that is not the case, as behaviors quickly become habits and habits aren't changed with the surgery.
+I've found that more often that is not the case, as behaviors quickly become habits, and habits aren't changed with the surgery.
 Be aware that when these behaviors start to show it's often hard to get into the vet in a timely manner!
-I'll also go out on a limb and add that anecdotally I have found males that are neutered younger, as many rescues are, to be much much easier for everyone.
-Of course that has to be weighed against everything else you might consider, but I add it so that it's not forgotten.
+It is worth mentioning that based on personal observations, male dogs that undergo neutering at a younger age, as is often the case with many rescue puppies, tend to exhibit significantly less perturbing behavior, resulting in a smoother experience for all parties involved.
+Naturally, this aspect should be carefully evaluated in conjunction with other important factors; however, its inclusion serves as a reminder to not overlook its potential significance.

 Leash pulling

 Most puppies need some time before they can learn to walk well on leash.
 They're just too energetic and distracted.
 However, those that try early have an easier time later.
 My biggest recommendation is to practice indoors, or in an enclosed space.
-Do not teach this behavior solely on the walks themselves.
-Too much going on.
+Do not teach this behavior solely on the walks themselves where there is too much going on.
 Target "oppositional reflex," a Googleable term, before starting to teach leash walking in its entirety.

 If your dog is just not getting the hang of it and a harness is not working, we may recommend considering a Gentle Leader head halti.
 Like a horse's bridle, a head halti is worn on the snout.
 It can be concerning for many owners to imagine their dog with this on, especially because to a layperson it looks like a muzzle, and because most dogs do not like the sensation at first.
 But with the right introduction and training, no other piece of equipment in all of dog training comes close to the Gentle Leader, a truly magical tool.
 Walks become breezy and relaxed, like they're supposed to be.
 Let me know if you'd like to hear more.